 (e) at the request of a person who gives evidence in the proceedings or in relation to the charge.

+(3b) A court may make a restraining order under this section against a person and for the protection of another person even if a restraining order in similar terms in respect of those persons is in force, but if it does, the court must specify that the order comes into force immediately the earlier order expires.

 (4) A court is not to make a restraining order under this section unless —

 (a) the court is satisfied that there are grounds for making the order under section 11A, 11B or 34, as is appropriate to the case;